-With the term "universalization" I refer to the ongoing trend where Jains actively seek to promote the Jain way of life to non-Jains.
-While proselyting is not a part of the contemporary Jain agenda, there is this common idea that if more people knew about Jainism, the world would be less violent, greener, healthier, and more peaceful (see, e.g., Jain, Rahul, 15 May 2021 and 28 September 2021; R. Jain 2020; Jainuine YouTube Channel, 4 November 2019; Kumar 2018; Prajñā and Samanta 2015).
+With the term "universalization" I refer to the ongoing trend where Jains actively seek to [50] promote the Jain way of life to non-Jains.
+While proselyting is not a part of the contemporary Jain agenda, there is this common idea that if more people would know about Jainism, the world would be less violent, greener, healthier, and more peaceful (see e.g. Jain, Rahul, 15 May 2021 and 28 September 2021; R. Jain 2020; Jainuine YouTube Channel, November 4, 2019; @kumar_jain_2018; Prajñā and Kachhara, 2020; @prajna_jainism_2019).
 As one respondent, living in New Delhi, said: "The basic tenets of Jainism should be widely publicized.

 They are useful, scientific, ecofriendly and they promote harmonious co-existence of human beings and animals."
-Similarly, Dipak Doshi, former Chairman of the Board of Trustees of the Jain Society of Metropolitan Chicago (JSMC), in an interview with Young Minds for a special issue on Jainism and the pandemic, stated: "In the past 40+ years here in Chicago, I have witnessed Jainism evolve and mature, however, we have kept it predominantly confined to our temples and communities.
+Similarly, Dipak Doshi, former Chairman of the Board of Trustees of the Jain Society of Metropolitan Chicago (JSMC), in an interview with Young Minds for a special issue on Jainism and the pandemic stated: "In the past 40 + years here in Chicago, I have witnessed Jainism evolve and mature, however, we have kept it predominantly confined to our temples and communities.
 It is time to take Jainism on a roadshow, educating the mainstream by showcasing Jainism and its values and principles" (Young Minds 2020, 7).

-With respect to the COVID-19 pandemic, examples of universalization include claims that Jainism offers universal solutions and tools to both endure and overcome the pandemic.
-Many Jains thus feel that Jain principles, especially the principle of non-violence (ahiṃsā), should be spread beyond the Jain community (see, e.g., S. Jain 2020; Kumar 2018; Sanchetee and Sanchetee 2020).
+With respect to the COVID-19 pandemic, examples of universalization include claims that [51] Jainism offers universal solutions and tools to both endure and overcome the pandemic.
+Many Jains thus feel that Jain principles, especially the principle of non-violence (ahiṃsā), should be spread beyond the Jain community (see e.g. S. Jain et al. 2020; S. Jain 2020; Kumar 2018; Sanchetee and Sanchetee 2020).
 Underlying the process of universalization seems to be the assumption that non-Jains do not practice ahiṃsā simply because they do not know about it or because they have a misinformed dietary view about the need of meat consumption.
-It is interesting to note that in the past, Jains who were actively proclaiming the need to promote Jainism were mainly lecturing for Jain audiences and writing for journals, magazines, and websites published by and for Jains.
+It is interesting to note that in the past, Jains who were actively proclaiming the need of promoting Jainism were mainly lecturing for Jain audiences and writing in journals, magazines, and websites published by and for Jains.
 In recent years, however, this audience has become diverse and international, consisting of both Jains and non-Jains alike.
-This, I argue, is due to the "academization" of Jainism.
+This, I argue, is due to the academization of Jainism.